rycolab/spatio-temporal-reading/README.md

 This repository contains the code for the paper[&#34;A Spatio-Temporal Point Process for Fine-Grained Modeling of Reading Behavior&#34;](https://arxiv.org/abs/2506.19999), to be presented at ACL 2025.

+Below an animation of our hawkes process model evaluated on a reading sequence that was held out from the training and validation set:

 ![Reading session animation](image/held_out_sess.gif)